 Olivier Salad – Russian Potato Salad

-Every Slavic family has their own and sometimes unique version of the Olivier Salad, it’s the variation and the amount of each ingredient that makes it unique from family to family.
-As a true Ukrainian, I too have a favorite version of this classic Russian Potato Salad.
+Every Slavic family has their own and sometimes unique version of the Olivier Salad.
+It’s the variation and the amount of each ingredient that makes it unique from family to family.
+As a true Ukrainian, I, too, have a favorite version of this classic Russian Potato Salad.

-The best way to make Olivier
+The best way to make Olivier Salad

 Ingredients for Olivier Salad – Russian Potato Salad: